PORTFOLIO

 Creating a new brand design for a university’s upcoming student-run game symphony orchestra club.

-Fanzine Graphics, Layout & Marketing
+Fanzine Graphics, Layout, & Production

-GRAPHIC DESIGN | PRINT DESIGN | MARKETING
+GRAPHIC DESIGN | PRINT DESIGN | MARKETING | MANAGEMENT

 Designing a fun and educational physical book and digital mobile experience all about the ethics of user data and its collection.